When NASA's next Mars rover touches down in 2021, its six-wheeled sister, Curiosity, may still be chugging around the Red Planet.

 Curiosity's mission was originally planned to last two years.
 It has now been extended indefinitely.

 "We've already decided with this plan that we will continue to operate Curiosity as long as it's scientifically viable," John Grunsfled, NASA's associate administrator for science, said here Tuesday at the annual fall meeting of the American Geophysical Union.
 "And that could be a long time."
-[Latest Mars Photos by Curiosity]

 Just how long Curiosity could keep roving is an open question.
 The $2.5 billion robot is powered by a radioisotope thermoelectric generator (RTG), which should be able to continue converting the heat of plutonium-238's radioactive decay into electricity for a long time to come.